BibleResearch/bible-notes/README.md

 # Bible Notes

-This is a project in which I am writting a short overview/summary of each book in the Bible.
+This is a project in which I am writing a short overview/summary of each book in the Bible.